DeepLabCut/DeepLabCut/docs/manage-project.md

 ## Editing the Configuration File

-Upon creating your project, you will return to the main GUI window and start your work at the **Project Management Tab**.
+After creating your DeepLabCut project, you'll return to the main GUI window, where you'll start managing your project from the **Project Management Tab**.

-You will notice the file path to the configuration file at the top of the window and the option **Edit config.yaml**.
+### Accessing the Configuration File

+- **Locate the Configuration File:** At the top of the window, you'll find the file path to the configuration file.
-Click on **`Edit config.yaml`** to :
+- **Edit the File:** Click on **`Edit config.yaml`**.
+This action allows you to:
   - Define the bodyparts you wish to track.
--  Define the skeleton.
+  - Outline the skeleton structure.

-A new window called **`Configuration Editor`** will appear with all the configuration information.
-Modify the information on this file based on the needs of your research.
+A **`Configuration Editor`** window will open, displaying all the configuration details.
+You'll need to modify some of these settings to align with your research requirements.

-### Defining bodyparts

-One of the categories on this window is called **`bodyparts`**.
-Click on the arrow next to this choice and a list will unfold underneath.
-Modify this list with the correct names.
-Insert additional rows as needed - just right click on the number and choose **`Insert`**.
+### Steps to Edit the Configuration

+#### 1. Defining Bodyparts

+- **Locate the Bodyparts Section:** In the Configuration Editor, find the **`bodyparts`** category.
+- **Modify the List:** Click on the arrow next to **`bodyparts`** to expand the list.
+Here, you can:
+  - Update the list with the names of the bodyparts relevant to your study.
+  - Add more entries by right-clicking on a row number and selecting **`Insert`**.

-### Defining the skeleton
+#### 2. Defining the Skeleton

-When you are happy with your bodyparts list, continue down the window to modify the skeleton.
-Similarly, click on the arrow next to the skeleton, unravel the skeleton list and adjust the bodyparts pairs.

->**💡Tip: If it is your first time spent some time to visualise your chosen bodyparts and how best to connect them to create a nice skeleton.**
+- **Navigate to the Skeleton Section:** Scroll down to the **`skeleton`** category.
+- **Adjust the Skeleton List:** Click on the arrow to expand this section.
+You can then:
+  - Update the pairs of bodyparts to define the skeleton structure of your model.

+> 💡 **Tip:** If you're new to DeepLabCut, spend some time visualizing how the chosen bodyparts can be connected effectively to form a coherent skeleton.

-### Save
+### Saving Your Changes

-When you finish editing, click on **`Save`**, to save your changes and return to the main GUI window.
+- **Save the Configuration:** Once you're satisfied with the modifications, click **`Save`**.
+This will store your changes and return you to the main GUI window.